seifbouragaa/Research-Practice/README.md

 ## Week Five

 Preprocess The dataset , Starting by generating CVS file From the Images XML **(For each Location)** files than create a TFrecord and a Label Map file and set the Model Parametere
+>you can use the scripts on the scripts folder to Achieve That
 ## Week six
 Training the Dataset (US Dataset) on a Single Model " Faster R-CNN Inception v2" To make sure our dataset is Labelled well and the model can handle our data without issues,We Than test it on new Data never seen by the Model from (US, Armenia).
+>Models are in Model Folder

 ## Week Seven
  We select the pre-trained models that we will  use from [TensorFlow 1 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md), the models we are using are faster_rcnn_inception_v2_coco, faster_rcnn_resnet50_coco, faster_rcnn_resnet101_coco. we started training the USA (teacher1) data than Italy (techer2) on faster_rcnn_inception_v2_coco we **faced overfitting** due to the limited number of images.
+ >Models are in Model Folder

 ## Week Eight to  Week Ten
 We have been experiencing persistent overfitting with our model, despite multiple adjustments.
 Initially, we tried different learning rates and batch sizes, but the overfitting issue remained.
 We then changed our model architecture to use Faster R-CNN ResNet-50 COCO, yet the overfitting persisted.